tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 016.md

 	- [[Aaron Grint]] lowers his hood - they tell him that he has been gone for weeks
 	- They escort us back into town
 - [[Keth Darklighter]] takes "Goldie", aka "[[Fate Hope]]" to the [[Skull & Sword]] to see if she gets recognized
-- The rest of the gang takes the dead wizard to the [[Red Lion Hotel]] to see [[River]], maybe she knows the guy?
+- The rest of the gang takes the dead wizard to the [[Red Lion Hotel]] to see [[River (AA)]], maybe she knows the guy?
 - Goldie says something to the Bartender, seemingly in thieves' cant
 - Some guy is told about her or something, turns white, immediately leaves
 - [[Keth Darklighter]] is told that we did a service returning her, someone might be reaching her out.
 She receives a coin purse from the bartender as a thank you.
 She receives 136 gold
 - We carry the corpse of the wizard into the Red Lion Inn
-	- [[River]] and dead wizard man are wearing the same number of rings
+	- [[River (AA)]] and dead wizard man are wearing the same number of rings
 	- [[Osiris]] - she thought he'd left or they would never see him again
 	- She inquires about what happened to him
 	- He's been missing for a few months
 	- She takes all of the rings off of his hands
 	- She reaches into the inside of his robe, pulls out a small -red- green gem, hands it over to us.
 It's an elemental gem.
-Will gives it over to Sihrr
+Will gives it over to [[Sihrr]]
 	- [[Sihrr]] offers river an old bottle of wine from our crate of basement wine
 - We leave to get [[Balthazar Adamos]] over to his stupid fucking farm
 - [[Wyldenten Proudsky]] and [[Sihrr]] ditch [[Arken Highbloom]] at the farm